Kevinjoeharris/KodeKloud-Engineer-Solutions/README.md

 Hi Folks,
 I'm Kevin Joe Harris, DevOps Engineer with over 2+ years of experience.
 I have created this repository to help new DevOps learners to understand core concepts.
-This repository contains step-by-step solutions for tasks and challenges from KodeKloud Engineer, with a strong focus on Kubernetes, DevOps, and Cloud-native concepts.
+This repository contains step-by-step solutions for tasks and challenges from KodeKloud Engineer.
 The goal of this repo is to:
 Help learners understand why a solution works, not just what to type Serve as a quick reference for common Kubernetes and DevOps scenarios